McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 @import "tailwindcss/utilities";
 ```

 This is what you'll feed the `tailwindcss` CLI, and where you'll import any of your project's CSS later.
 Note this syntax is different from what you'll see in some of the docs (`@tailwind ...`).
-I've found the behavior of `@import` easier to reason about.
+I've found the behavior of `@import` easier to reason about, but either should work.

 ## Behind the boilerplate CSS {#boilerplate-bg}